ministryofjustice/security-guidance/principles/security-log-collection.md

 ### 7. Log transmission to the MOJ Cyber Security Logging Platform

-* a.
-All log data must be sent to the MOJ Cyber Security owned log platform unless all principles have already been met through the deployment of a holistic locally deployed and monitored Security Information and Event Management (SIEM) solution.
+* a: All log data must be sent to the MOJ Cyber Security owned log platform unless all principles have already been met through the deployment of a holistic locally deployed and monitored Security Information and Event Management (SIEM) solution.

 Where 7(a) above is true, the MOJ Cyber Security team will advise in context what information must be sent from the in-place SIEM to the MOJ Cyber Security Logging Platform.